 Marine Conservation Zones (MCZs) are a type of Marine Protected Area in England.
 They protect areas that are important to conserving the diversity of nationally rare or threatened habitats and/or species and those places containing habitats and/or species that are representative of the biodiversity in our seas.

-Defra designated 27 new Marine Conservation Zones (MCZs) in English inshore and offshore waters on 21 November 2013.
+Defra designated 27 new Marine Conservation Zones (MCZs) in English inshore and offshore waters on 21 November 2013 with another 23 sites in the second phase being announced on 17 January 2016.
+41 sites and 12 additional features were designated on 31 May 2019.
 This is a significant step towards creating a network of marine protected areas and an achievement for the conservation of important marine species and habitats.

 For more information:-